jdblischak/r-reproducibility-challenge/README.md

 render("visualize.Rmd")
 ```

-What errors do you get?
+What errors prevented the code from running?
 How can you fix them?

 ### 2. Organize the files